zoyi/sdk-ibeacon-ios/Example/ZBeaconKitExample/Pods/Target Support Files/Pods-ZBeaconKitExample/Pods-ZBeaconKitExample-acknowledgements.markdown

 (3) USE OF THE SERVICES.
-Your use of ZBeaconKit, and the use of ZBeaconKit by anyone hosting or using your Authorized Application, is governed by the then-current Terms of Services (“TOS”) for Walk-insight which can be found
+Your use of ZBeaconKit, and the use of ZBeaconKit by anyone hosting or using your Authorized Application, is governed by the then-current Terms of Services (“TOS”) for Walk Insights which can be found
 at: [https://walkinsights.com/terms_of_services/basic].

 (4) FEEDBACK.
 By submitting feedback to ZOYI, either via email at [feedback@zoyi.io]